SmartAQnet/smartaqnet-infrastructure/README.md

 Clone using `$git clone --recursive git@github.com:SmartAQnet/frost-bridge.git` (you need to setup ssh key at github)

-# frost-bridge

-FROST-Server with [java-mqtt-kafka-bridge](https://github.com/SmartAQnet/java-mqtt-kafka-bridge) (a bridge between a FROST-Server and Apache Kafka).

 ## Prerequisites
 * docker-compose
 * ssh keys on DOCKER_HOST and inside ssh-agent or predeployed TLS Keys